Kanti Khadka

 Altitude is another factor contributing to the difficulty of the trek.
 There are various ways in which you can prepare for altitude sickness.
 Remember to go slowly in your treks and spend adequate time to acclimatize to the altitude.

-Therefore, taking considering all the influencing factors, the EBC trek has a moderate difficulty level.
+Therefore, considering all the influencing factors, the EBC trek has a moderate difficulty level.

 You do not have to be a hardcore athlete to be able to trek to EBC.
 But you have to be fit enough to enjoy the long walks and wake up without a sore body.
 Some of the ways you can train your body are:

-Accommodation on the Everest Base Camp trek is quite varied with a mix of traditional tea houses, more modern guesthouses, and commercial hotels.
-The general scenario is the higher up you go the lower the standard of accommodation.
-There is still one golden rule though.
-All the accommodations require that if you stay there you must eat all your meals there too.
+Accommodation on the Everest Base Camp trek is quite varied, with a mix of traditional tea houses, more modern guesthouses, and commercial hotels.
+The general scenario is that the higher up you go, the lower the standard of accommodation.
+There is still one golden rule, though.
+All the accommodations require that you eat all your meals there if you stay there, too.

-Teahouses are generally owned by local families however things have been getting more commercial recently.
+Teahouses are generally owned by local families, but things have been getting more commercial recently.
 They own anything between 3 and 15 rooms.
-The rooms are basic with thin plywood walls.
-Some have private bathrooms while nearly all have shared bathrooms.
-Some will have squat toilets while others are western.
+The rooms are basic, with thin plywood walls.
+Some have private bathrooms, while nearly all have shared bathrooms.
+Some will have squat toilets, while others are Western.
 They have a large communal dining area.
 Costs for a teahouse room are around $2-5.

 You will need several types of equipment for the trek.
-The below is a generous list and you may include or avoid according to your needs.
+The list below is generous, and you may include or avoid items according to your needs.

 You will also need the following during the trek.